 When it was hard to find a solution, we were there.
 When all the doors slammed shut, Yesh was there to open them.
-At the beginning of COVID 19 lockdown, we had no app, and Israeli travelers had to go to several places and find different arrangements for a month of no travel.
+At the beginning of COVID 19 lockdown, we had no app, and Israeli travellers had to go to several places and find different arrangements for a month of no travel.
 We were helping Israelis during the lockdown, and we still are.
-On Israel’s independence day, we drove all the way to Tauranga and visited the Israeli travelers for Israel’s independence day.
+On Israel’s independence day, we drove all the way to Tauranga and visited the Israeli travellers for Israel’s independence day.

 Helping Israelis During Lockdown in Steppin Stone Lodge in Tauranga

-More then 20 Israeli travelers came in and out of the lodge during the month.
+More then 20 Israeli travellers came in and out of the lodge during the month.
 Some of them even found a job in fruit picking around the area (essential jobs could be done during the COVID 19 Lockdown).
-They celebrated Passover, ANZEC day, and after the lockdown was over, we celebrated independence day with the travelers.
+They celebrated Passover, ANZEC day, and after the lockdown was over, we celebrated independence day with the travellers.
 We had a big barbeque, listened to Israeli music, danced, and even had a little bit of a water fight.
 The celebration of Israel’s independence day was great.

 Helping Israelis in Chosen Valley Camp, Auckland

-A lot of travelers decided they need to get back home to Israel as soon as possible.
-Traveling agencies, the Israeli Consulate in Wellington, the Israeli Embassy in Canberra, and several other Israelis like Liat Lev and the Chabad movement decided they’ll help Israelis that want to come back home.
+A lot of travellers decided they need to get back home to Israel as soon as possible.
+Travelling agencies, the Israeli Consulate in Wellington, the Israeli Embassy in Canberra, and several other Israelis like Liat Lev and the Chabad movement decided they’ll help Israelis that want to come back home.
 We decided that we’ll find them a place to stay in Auckland.
 Chosen Valley Camp has risen to the occasion.

 Phil, a representative of the camp talked to us about how many Israelis they should expect and requested that Israelis would speak to him before they came into the camp.
 Opening camping sites was forbidden during the lockdown, and the only way we could make it work was to request approval from the New Zealand law enforcement agencies.
 Once we had that approval, over a dozen of Israelis came to the Chosen Valley Camp and were sent back home.